apichaikub/vue3-hook-form/README.md

-Easy way to handle submitting the form input, select, checkbox, textarea etc. No state or v-model in the component, just give the attribute name to it.
+Easy way to handle submit and validate form.
+No state, No two way binding or v-model in the component, just give the attribute name on the input elements.
 Vue 3 hook form is simpler and faster.

 ## Install